paritytech/polkadot/roadmap/implementers-guide/src/glossary.md

 - Backing: A set of statements proving that a Parachain Candidate is backable.
 - Collator: A node who generates Proofs-of-Validity (PoV) for blocks of a specific parachain.
 - DMP: (Downward Message Passing).
 Message passing from the relay-chain to a parachain.
+- DMQ: (Downward Message Queue).
+A message queue for messages from the relay-chain down to a parachain.
+A parachain has exactly one downward message queue.
 - Extrinsic: An element of a relay-chain block which triggers a specific entry-point of a runtime module with given arguments.
 - GRANDPA: (Ghost-based Recursive ANcestor Deriving Prefix Agreement).
 The algorithm validators use to guarantee finality of the Relay Chain.
 - HRMP: (Horizontally Relay-routed Message Passing).
 A mechanism for message passing between parachains (hence horizontal) that leverages the relay-chain storage.
 Predates XCMP.